meatch/guides/Install-Atom-From-APM-CLI/readme.md

 ## Why Wonder Woman?

 My last 2 installers were Iron Man (Sublime) and Batman (Atom).
-Just seemed fitting she would take on this new approach.
+Just seemed fitting she would take on this new approach to installing Atom with my favorite plugins and snippets.
 And since she saved the DC franchise in the theaters, I think she will hold the space here for quite some time.